jalenpatricio/fortnitebuildarchive/README.md

 The worlds largest Fortnite Build Archive ranging from Chapter 1 through Chapter 7 (current).

+# A lot of builds are from [ByZNexus's](https://github.com/ByZNexus/Fortnite-Versions/tree/main?tab=readme-ov-file) Build Archive with permission to use the builds.
+Most of the Chapter 6 and 7 builds are Jalens.

 # Season 1
 | Build                         | Date                |  Engine Version        |            Download links             |
 | ----------------------------- | ---------------------- | ------------------------ | ------------------------------ |